Rosamondwang/Rosamondwang.github.io/_pages/about.md

 <br><br>

 **Capturing Time-Varying Return Predictability: the Multi-Asset Momentum Strategy with Dynamic Trading Signals** with Richard D.F.
-Harris and Nick Taylor (Revise & Resubmit at Management Science)
+Harris and Nick Taylor </p>
+**Revise & Resubmit at Management Science**

 <p align="justify">
 Abstract: This paper uncovers a time-varying predictable pattern in returns across the bond, equity, and forex markets.
 Exploiting these time variations in cross-asset return predictability, we develop a dynamic approach to generate out-of-sample trading signals that are employed in a diversified multi-asset time series momentum(M-XTSM) strategy.
 This approach effectively converts return forecasts into economic gains by allowing investors to adjust their trading positions in real-time in response to changing business cycles.
 Applying this method to data from 20 developed countries, we show that the M-XTSM strategy delivers substantial abnormal returns with little exposure to standard asset pricing factors and consistently outperforms existing momentum strategies, especially during market downturns.
 The M-XTSM strategy encompasses the traditional time series momentum (Moskowitz et al., 2012), and its outperformance is not driven by time-varying aggregate market behaviors, rendering it a distinct new phenomenon from cross-sectional momentum (Jegadeesh and Titman, 1993).